 Hit and run accidents are not limited to an automobile driver hitting a pedestrian.
 A hit and run can occur when a driver hits another vehicle that is parked and unattended.
 If the driver does not leave any contact information, such as a note on the windshield, or make any reasonable attempts to notify the owner of the parked car of what happened, then that driver has committed a hit and run.

 Additionally, two vehicles can get into an accident, and if one of the drivers flees the scene, that driver has committed a hit and run.
-Hit and runs can also include a collision between a car and and a bicyclist, motorcyclist or anyone else out on the road.
+Hit and runs can also include a collision between a car and a bicyclist, motorcyclist, or anyone else out on the road.
 Regardless of who is at fault, there needs to be an exchange of contact information, or else a hit and run has occurred.

 Hit and run drivers may be hesitant to turn themselves in because they are afraid of the repercussions of their actions, particularly if they were driving under the influence at the time of the accident.
 Eyewitness accounts can be valuable in identifying the driver.
 They can provide information about the type of vehicle or have noticed the license plate number.
 Most people now are carrying smartphones and may have been able to snap a photo or take a video at the scene.
 It is important to take down any witness accounts of the accident if you are able to do so.

 People believe that if a hit and run driver is never found, they will be unable to receive compensation.
-However, if you are involved in a hit an run accident, you do have options.
+However, if you are involved in a hit and run accident, you do have options.
 If you carry uninsured motorist coverage on your own car insurance policy, your insurer can cover the damages you’ve suffered due to your injury.
 Your insurer may even assist you in trying to identify the hit and run driver.
 However, if they believe the driver can be found, they may be reluctant to pay you, so you should seek legal advice from a hit and run accident attorney when dealing with your insurance company.
-There are also time limitations on making a uninsured motorist claim, so it’s best to work with an attorney who can assist you in filing the proper paperwork on time.
+There are also time limitations on making an uninsured motorist claim, so it’s best to work with an attorney who can assist you in filing the proper paperwork on time.

 For more information regarding your rights following a Chicago hit and run accident, contact an experienced hit and run attorney from The Horowitz Law Group – 312-641-9200.